zhemao/zhemao.github.com/_posts/2012-08-20-information-security.markdown

 *Update:* I have now started using the EFF's
-[HTTPS Everywhere](https://www.eff.org/https-everywhere) browser extension, which will make sure I am using HTTPS on most common sites.
-I highly recommend it.
+[HTTPS Everywhere](https://www.eff.org/https-everywhere) browser extension, which will make sure I am using HTTPS when I visit common sites like Facebook, Google, etc. I highly recommend it.

 ## 2. Use random passwords and a password manager